RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 ### `input`

-Use `bt input <testcases>` to validate the `.in` files for the given testcases.
+Use `bt input [<testcases>]` to validate the `.in` files for the given testcases, or all testcases when not specified.
 When running for a single problem, testcases can be given as one of:
 - A `.in` file: `data/sample/1.in`
 - A `.ans` file: `data/sample/1.ans`
 - A testcase name: `data/sample/1`